thomasnield/oreilly_bard_articles_thomasnield/bard_thomas_nield_7.md

 >
 >I hope this helps!

-Now let's say we send that response, and a day later we get this in our exchange (note this is a simulated response, not an actual exchange I had):
+Okay, that last line with Bard commentating "This will likely frustrate the scammer and make them less likely to waste their time on you" does not exactly reflect my intentions.
+I want the scammer to more likely (not less likely) waste their time on me.
+But let's just see where this goes.
+Let's say we send that response, and a day later we get this in our exchange (note this is a simulated response, not an actual exchange I had):

 >Dear [Your Name],
 >